craftlogic-mc/craftlogic-core/README.md

 * Tallgrass can spread slowly.
 * Eggs do not spawn chicks when thrown.
 They drop broken eggs instead.
 * Compasses are now able to locate iron ores by their "magnetic fields".
+* Doors can only be placed when there are two support blocks at their binding.